Formal Procurements - RFPs and ITBs

 The Request for Formal Development Form provides Purchasing & Contracting pertinent information to start the solicitation process including defining a scope of work, establishing solicitation team members and ensuring appropriate department approvals.

-The Request for Proposal solicitation is generally used to procure services, goods and personal services when a combination of proposer evaluation metrics are necessary.
+The Request for Proposal solicitation is generally used to procure complex goods, services, and personal services.
 A Request for Proposal generates proposals indicating how a proposer will meet the needs of the District.
 This is a flexible method of procuring that is generally used for complex procurements.
-After evaluation, the highest scoring proposer is awarded a contract.
+After evaluation of proposals, including evaluation of qualifications and price, the highest scoring proposer is awarded a contract.